-NEW!!
 “Starting Smarter” Family Website for the ELPAC

 To help empower parents/guardians and families to become partners in their children’s academic success, the California Department of Education and the Smarter Balanced Assessment Consortium have created the “Starting Smarter” family website for the English Language Proficiency Assessments for California (ELPAC).

 Using this website, families can become involved in their child’s progress and: